 In anticipation of falling under AML/CTF Act regulation, Ausfinex follows what is required of a reporting entity today.
 Our customer due diligence requires us to know our customer (KYC) by having a record of the name, residential address and date-of-birth.
 We use a modern biometric verification system such as facial recognition to verify our customers.
-We have various Anti-Money Laundering (AML), Counter-Terrorism Financing (CTF) and Fraud Prevention measures in place which are designed to help us, monitor, detect and prevent these attempts.
+We have various Anti-Money Laundering (AML), Counter-Terrorism Financing (CTF) and Fraud Prevention measure in place which is designed to help us, monitor, detect and prevent these attempts.

 Since the 4th of April 2018 Ausfinex has become a Registered Digital Currency Exchange, we are bound by Australian law to ensure the service we provide does not facilitate money laundering or terrorism financing.
 Our decision to enforce this policy reflects our desire to prevent money laundering and terrorist financing.
 We follow AUSTRAC guideline to comply with AML and CTF.
 As part of complying with AUSTRAC’s reporting guidelines, we will report any event suspected to be involved with Money Laundering, Terrorism, Crime and Fraud.

 Fraud Prevention Policy